JahnoelRondon/Jays-portfolio/README.md

 1. Created React App.
 Wrote Skeleton for each component.
 2. Began planning css format that all sections would follow.
-3. Created array of objects to be mapped with jsx
+3. Created array of objects to be mapped with jsx for my projects section.
-4. Installed npm package `react-hash-router` for scrolling to section and made nav sticky
+4. Installed npm package `react-hash-router` for scrolling to section and made nav sticky.

 ## Future Feature's